 Tell your taxi driver that you want to go to Batumi and they will drop you off at the exact location where the marshrutkas depart.
 This is the same place that you would go if you want to travel from Kutaisi to Tbilisi.

 The bus from Kutaisi to Batumi costs 15GEL and they depart regularly throughout the day when full.
 The journey time is around 2.5-3 hours and you will pay the driver when you get on board.

 In Batumi, you will get dropped off in the central bus terminal which is where marshrutkas depart regularly to other cities in Georgia.
 If you need to get a taxi in Batumi, then you’ll need to use either the Bolt or Yandex taxi apps.

-If you’re travelling from Batumi to Kutaisi by bus then the marshrutkas also depart regularly when full and cost 10GEL per ticket.
+If you’re travelling from Batumi to Kutaisi by bus then the marshrutkas also depart regularly when full.

 Kutaisi to Batumi Train

 While there used to be a regional train that ran between Kutaisi and Batumi, it is no longer listed on the Georgian Railways website.

 Regardless, it was never the most convenient option as there was only one train per day on this route.